 If mac and cheese holds a special place in your heart, we have something in common.

-But making this cheesy delight from scratch doesn’t have to be intimidating or difficult.
-Because it’s actually not either of those things.
+Making this cheesy delight from scratch doesn’t have to be intimidating or difficult and that’s because it’s neither of those things.
 It might just seem that way, especially if you’ve grown up eating the kind that comes out of a box, which is pretty fast and easy.

 Turns out, making mac and cheese from scratch is also easy and I can’t wait to share my foolproof method with you.
-It’s also easily adaptable and is a go-to meal prep for when I want something comforting and filling.
+It’s also something you can adapt it to your needs, and is a go-to meal prep for when I want something comforting and filling.

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!